 14 Signs of Unhealthy Cat Teeth

 When it comes to the health of our feline friends, one aspect that often gets overlooked is dental health.
 Yet, the condition of a cat’s teeth can significantly impact their health and quality of life.
-This is made more concerning by studies reporting that 85 percent of cats aged 3 years and older suffer from some form of dental disease.
+This is made more concerning by studies reporting that 85% of cats aged 3 years and older suffer from some form of dental disease.

 Unlike humans, cats can’t tell us when something hurts or feels off in their mouth.
 That’s why it’s crucial for pet parents to recognize the subtle signs of dental issues in cats (such as difficulty eating and bad breath) and get them prompt dental care.